-Shuo Li is an Assistant Professor of Accounting at Western Washington University.
+Shuo Li is an Associate Professor of Accounting at Western Washington University.
 He received his Ph.D. in accounting from The Hong Kong Polytechnic University, his M.Sc. in accounting from Indiana University, and his B.S. in management information system from Shanghai University of Finance and Economics.
 Shuo's primary teaching interest is in financial accounting.
-His research currently focuses on the impact of CEOs’ political ideology on their firms’ financial reporting practice, as well as the monitoring role of media in the capital market.
-Shuo received the Dennis R. Murphy Faculty Research Award in 2018.
-In his spare time, Shuo enjoys playing basketball, cooking, and listening to classic rock music.
+He has taught Introduction to Financial Accounting (ACCT 240), Intermediate Accounting I (ACCT 341), and Financial Accounting Research & Communication (ACCT 443/MPAC 543).
+His research currently focuses on the monitoring role of media in the capital market.
+Shuo received the Dennis R. Murphy Faculty Research Award in 2018 and the Dean's Faculty Research Award in 2020.
+In his spare time, Shuo enjoys playing basketball, watching sports games, and listening to classic rock music.

 - Managerial Political Spending Choice and Earnings Management.
 2020. (with Yu Zhang).
-Forthcoming at Review of Pacific Basin Financial Markets and Policies.
+Review of Pacific Basin Financial Markets and Policies.